Fudan-iGEM/2023-wiki/docs/src/collaborations.md

 ## With FDIS & THIS DL: Passing on our experience

-Fudan International School(FDIS) and Tsinghua International School, Daoxiang Lake(THIS DL) have shown great enthusiasm for the iGEM competition and plan to establish teams in the next two years.
-Therefore, we engaged in several online and offline activities with students from these two schools who are interested in synthetic biology.
-We introduced them to the basics of synthetic biology and provided them with many ideas and suggestions for team establishment.
+Fudan International School (FDIS) and Tsinghua International School, Daoxiang Lake (THIS DL) have shown great enthusiasm for the iGEM competition and are in the process to establish teams for [2024](https://competition.igem.org/).
+We have engaged in several online and offline activities with junior students from these two schools who are interested in synthetic biology.
+We introduced them to the basics of synthetic biology and provided them with suggestions for team establishment and training.

 <div style="text-align: center;">
 <img src="https://static.igem.wiki/teams/4765/wiki/collaboration/fufu-tiny.jpg"
 style='width:70%'>
 <br>
 <div>
-<p><small style="color: gray">Collaboration with FDIS</small></p>
+<p><small style="color: gray">FDIS students listen to our lecture</small></p>
 </div>
 </div>